SuperSport Schools Plus

 This year, their squad reveals no significant additions from outside.
 SACS is trusting in home-grown talent to deliver in 2026.

 Optimism comes in the shape of last year’s u16 players, who should provide the SACS squad with a big boost.
 “Our incoming Grade 11s had a good u16A season, with six of them representing the WP Grant Khomo team, namely Nahum Koen (fullback), Luca Orgill and James Sale (both centres), Jake Dave (flyhalf), Jordan Forbes (scrumhalf) and Luca Liebenberg (loosehead prop).
-In addition, two boys made the WP Grant Khomo XV, in Deen Fortuin (tighthead prop) and Joshua Philander (lock).
-The six WP Grant Khomo starters should all stand a good chance of doing the same for the 2026 SACS 1st XV.”

 South Africa’s oldest school also features a player whose father sports an international sporting pedigree; Wepener spoke highly of Luke McKenzie, who might slot into Mikey Skeeles’ role as an explosive outside centre: “Outside centre/wing Luke McKenzie was injured all of last season, but should be in the squad for the 2026 season.
 His dad, Neil, played cricket for the Proteas.”

-Head Coach Kofi Appiah shared his ambitions for the 2026 season, outlining some cornerstones of the SACS approach: “We aim to play with respect, discipline, hard work and creativity, to develop a brand of rugby that becomes synonymous with SACS over the next few years.
+Head coach Kofi Appiah shared his ambitions for the 2026 season, outlining some cornerstones of the SACS approach: “We aim to play with respect, discipline, hard work and creativity, to develop a brand of rugby that becomes synonymous with SACS over the next few years.

 “We want to inspire the next generation of SACS Rugby players by creating an atmosphere of enjoyment around our school and community.